American Mahjong FAQ

 Three types: Red Dragon (中), Green Dragon (發), and White Dragon / Soap (blank or framed).
 4 copies of each.

-Special bonus tiles.
-There are 8 in the set (sometimes called 4 flowers + 4 seasons, but at the American table they're all just "Flowers").
-Used in specific hands on the card.
+There are 8 Flower tiles in the set.
+They usually show different pictures (sometimes called 4 flowers + 4 seasons), but at the American table they're all just "Flowers" — any Flower works as any other, and they belong to no suit.
+They're regular playing tiles that show up as F in specific hands on the card.

 The wild-card tile.
 There are 8 in the set.
-Jokers may substitute in any group of 3+ identical tiles (Pungs, Kongs, Quints, Sextets), but never in a pair or single.
+Jokers may substitute in any group of 3+ identical tiles (Pungs, Kongs, Quints), but never in a pair or single.
 Cannot be passed in the Charleston, cannot be called from the discard pile.

 The tile holder in front of each player.
 Has a ledge where your tiles sit facing you (hidden from others) and a flat top area where exposed groups go when you call.